-PT405 Directing Wellness Programs - 4.5 Credit Hours
+PT405 Directing Wellness Programs - 4.5 Credit Hours (55 contact hours)

 This course addresses the general administrative and daily operational skills required to direct a wellness program in corporate, institutional, and community settings.
 Emphasis is placed on the collaborative and professional skills that are needed to manage wellness programs.